Dynamics of correlations in shallow optical lattices: Introduction

-We calculate how density-correlations evolve following a quench, and how quasimomentum is redistributed.
-By working in the weakly interacting limit we are able to produce analytic expressions.
-In particular, the time dependence of the static structure factor is quite simple.
-Our studies complement classical field calculations \cite{polkovnikov} and sophisticated numerically exact approaches, largely restricted to one-dimension \cite{trotzky, rigolmtm, salvatoremtm}, or small systems \cite{demlerexact}.
-Remarkably, much of the physics seen in the strongly interacting regime already appears in our calculations.
-For example, we find that the density correlations spread ballistically \cite{cardy,blochlightcone}, and display damped oscillations.
+We calculate how density-correlations evolve following a sudden quench.
+By working in the weakly interacting limit we produce analytic expressions valid for arbitrary filling factors.
+In particular, for a quench to a non-interacting gas, the time dependence of the static structure factor is quite simple.
+By perturbatively including the interactions, we show that density-density correlations are \textit{unaffected} to linear order in interactions.
+Our weak coupling calculations complement classical field studies \cite{polkovnikov, fischer, snoek} valid at large filling factors, sophisticated numerically exact approaches \cite{trotzky,flesch, rigolmtm, salvatoremtm, demlerexact, sautebd, kollath, kollathnoneq} and strong coupling theories \cite{kollathferm, altman}.
+Remarkably, much of the physics seen in the strong coupling calculations is already present at weak interactions.
+For example, we show that the density correlations spread ballistically \cite{cardy, kollathferm, blochlightcone, flesch, manmanalightcone}, and display damped oscillations, an effect arising purely from the underlying lattice.

+Our studies are particularly relevant to understanding how \textit{isolated}, \textit{quantum} systems approach equilibrium \cite{weiss, kollathnoneq, trotzky, cramer, kehrein, kollathdecoh}.
+This is a relatively new area of research, primarily motivated by experiments in ultra-cold gases.
+Here we study the momentum distribution of the lattice Bose gas after a sudden quench to weak interactions.
+We demonstrate that in $1$D, our system does \textit{not} relax to thermal equilibrium on a timescale $t \sim J/(Un_0)^{2}$ following the quench, despite having exponentially decaying correlations in real space.
+However, in higher dimensions, the momentum distribution rapidly approaches a thermal distribution.
+For the one and two dimensional cases considered here, quasi-long range order is never established in finite time.